lightvector/KataGo/README.md

      * Use the `genconfig` command (`./katago genconfig -model <NEURALNET>.gz -output <PATH_TO_SAVE_GTP_CONFIG>.cfg`) to generate a config, and it will interactively help you, including asking you for what default rules you want.
      * If your GUI allows access directly to the GTP console (for example, press `E` in Lizzie), then you can run `kata-set-rules japanese` or similar for other rules directly in the GTP console, to change the rules dynamically in the middle of a game or an analysis session.

+* **How do I make KataGo show me a wider range of possible good moves and options during analysis?**
+   * Add `analysisWideRootNoise = X` to the config (`default_gtp.cfg` or `gtp_example.cfg` or `gtp.cfg`, or whatever you've named it).
+A value of 0.03 will mildly widen the range of moves that get searched and evaluated.
+A value of 0.10 will very noticeably widen the search.
+Much larger values will start pushing KataGo toward evaluating every move on the board, at the cost of evaluating the best moves less thoroughly.
+You can play with this parameter to see what you prefer.
+You can *also* change it at runtime by typing `kata-set-param analysisWideRootNoise X` into the GTP console, if your GUI program exposes the GTP console for you to provide direct commands.

 * **Which model/network should I use?**
    * For weaker or mid-range GPUs, try the final 20-block network from [here](https://github.com/lightvector/KataGo/releases/tag/v1.4.5), which is the best of its size.
    * For top-tier GPUs and/or for the highest-quality analysis if you're going to use many thousands and thousands of playouts and long thinking times, try the final 40-block network from [here](https://github.com/lightvector/KataGo/releases/tag/v1.4.5), which is more costly to run but should be the strongest and best overall.